ogobrecht/ogobrecht.github.io.sources/content/posts/2018/plex-plsql-export-utilities.md

 Following the files first approach is sometimes not easy when you are using low code tools like [Quick SQL][quick_sql] and [Blueprint][blueprint] in APEX or code generators like [OraMUC's Table API Generator][om_tapigen].
 There could be a need to regularly extract (maybe unknown) objects (not created by yourself) into version control to understand and document what you got from others (people or generators)...

 If the directory structure provided by PLEX does not match your needs - no problem - you can align it.
-Simply loop over the returned file collection and do your necessary work - here comes an example:
+Simply loop over the returned file collection and do your necessary work - here an example:

 ```sql
 DECLARE